denten-books/plain-text/1-metaphor.md

 mastering poetics at the quantum level: the ability to manipulate charges, to draw lattices, to manipulate arrays, and to affect solid states of being.
-It is tempting to view media ecosystems that host our digital lives as a kind of a natural element "close to water, air, earth, fire, and either" [@peters_marvelous_2015, 13-52] But we should not forget also that computational ecologies are *constructed* environments.
-They are not governed by the laws of physics, in the same sense that oceans are.
+It is tempting to view media ecosystems that host our digital lives as a kind of a natural element like water or air.
+But we should not forget also that computational ecologies are *constructed* environments.
+They are not governed by the laws of physics, in the same sense that clouds or oceans are.
 They form a part of a massive *tactical* effort to bring private spaces of inhabitance---think the *Home* folder on your computer, your family photo album, your digital bookmarks---under the purview of governance.
 The simulation encodes political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.

 Despite the formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.